deltachat/deltachat-pages/en/help.md

 - Yes.
 Beside the plain text, all e-mail attachments are displayed as separate messages.
 Outgoing messages get attachments as needed automatically.

+<h3 id="multiple-accounts">How can I add or switch between multiple accounts?</h3>

+You can easily work with additional accounts on Delta Chat mobile and desktop clients by clicking either:
+- on the menu button and then 'Switch Account' (Android and desktop)
+- or the profile icon and then 'Add Account' (iOS)

+You may also wish to learn [how to add accounts to multiple devices](#can-i-use-delta-chat-on-multiple-devices-at-the-same-time).

 ### Who sees my profile picture?